datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/ambassador.md

 If both IPv4 and IPv6 are enabled, $productName$ will prefer IPv6.
 This can have strange effects if $productName$ receives `AAAA` records from a DNS lookup, but the underlying network of the pod doesn't actually support IPv6 traffic.
 For this reason, the default is IPv4 only.

-An [`AmbassadorMapping`](../../using/mappings) can override both `enable_ipv4` and `enable_ipv6`, but if either is not stated explicitly in an `AmbassadorMapping`, the values here are used.
+A [`Mapping`](../../using/mappings) can override both `enable_ipv4` and `enable_ipv6`, but if either is not stated explicitly in a `Mapping`, the values here are used.
 Most $productName$ installations will probably be able to avoid overriding these settings in Mappings.

 ##### HTTP/1.0 support